Become an investigator into demonstrations of Spiritualism at A Victorian Séance Experience!

 Photo by Taryn Ferro of @awsnapshots

-From 6:30pm-9:20pm on October 23, 6:30pm-10:30pm on October 24 and 25, 6:30pm-8:50pm on October 26, 2025, Mabry-Hazen House will host A Victorian Séance Experience inside the front parlors of the 1858 historic house.
+From 6:30 PM-9:30 PM on October 23, 6:30 PM-10:30 PM on October 24 and 25, 6:30 PM-9:00 PM on October 26, 2025, Mabry-Hazen House will host A Victorian Séance Experience inside the front parlors of the 1858 historic house.

 The House of Tarot opens to the public for tarot readings and Halloween vendors from 6:00pm-to 9:30pm on thursday, 6:00pM to 10:30pm on Friday and Saturday, and 6:00pm to 9:00pm on Sunday.

 As the evenings grow darker and the first hint of winter hangs in the air, the western world enters the season of the dead.
 It is a time when ghost stories, dark tales, and mysterious happenings rise up to help us understand death and the unexplained.
 Along with the historic house museum and family history, Mabry-Hazen House also preserves this darker history of Americans' experiences with death, burial, and Spiritualism.
-For the seventh year, Mabry-Hazen House will exhibit those macabre, yet fascinating cultural moments during their immersive A Victorian Séance Experience.
+For the eighth year, Mabry-Hazen House will exhibit those macabre, yet fascinating cultural moments during their immersive A Victorian Séance Experience.

 Under the guidance of a Victorian medium, the séances will reenact a nineteenth-century Spiritualist séance filled with “mysterious and startling wonders.”
 Joining their Victorian host, sitters will judge historic “demonstrations” of mediumship.
 Relying on primary sources from the nineteenth century, these sessions recreate a Victorian séance and give you an immersive experience to investigate them.
 Whether true manifestations of spirits or clever parlor tricks, sitters at the séances will experience this eerie, yet ubiquitous aspect of 19th-century American life.